Occupational Therapy vs. Physical Therapy: Choosing the Field That's Best for You

 How to Choose Between These Careers

-Man helping a child who is stepping on a resistance band and extending it with one arm straight out to the sideUltimately, you're the only person who can decide whether you should study physical therapy or occupational therapy.
+Young boy exercising with resistance band supervised by male physical therapist in a bright clinic roomUltimately, you're the only person who can decide whether you should study physical therapy or occupational therapy.
 But now you're armed with important information about each field.

 Both fields have a lot to offer.
 They each involve fulfilling, meaningful work.
 They also have strong job outlooks.
 So as you consider physical therapy vs. occupational therapy, salary shouldn't be the only factor that tips the scales one way or the other.
 (They both offer the potential for an excellent income.)
 Actually, your choice might come down to which aspect of helping patients appeals to you the most.